colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/project_based_learning/teachable_machine_cv.md

     * [Getting started with Computer Vision](https://towardsdatascience.com/classifying-fashion-apparel-getting-started-with-computer-vision-271aaf1baf0).
     * [Getting started with Convolutional Neural Networks](https://towardsdatascience.com/classifying-fashion-apparel-getting-started-with-convolutional-neural-networks-3ae4fc5d9f76).

-# <div align="center">Project schedule and fees</div>

-The duration of the project will be 4 weeks.
-Maximum of 10 people will be selected at ₹1999/- per person.

 # <div align="center">Course Outline</div>

 ## <div align="center">Phase 1- Creating the web interface using HTML (2 Hours)</div>